Landlord FAQs

 I’ve approved a Section 8 HCV tenant to rent from me.
 What are the next steps?

-Ask them for their RFTA Packet from BHA.
-They are issued these to search for a unit.
+Ask them to provide you with the RFTA Packet they received from BHA (they are issued these to search for a unit).
 See question above for more details on what to ask and look for to ensure they have a current voucher to move.

-Complete and submit the aforementioned RFTA Packet to BHA at fdadmin@bremertonhousing.org.
+Return to fdadmin@bremertonhousing.org.
 Once received in complete, a Housing Inspector will contact you after running a Rent Reasonable and Affordability test.
 If both check out, they will contact you to set up the inspection.
 If one of those tests does not clear, they will contact you with a counteroffer and give you the option to proceed or not.

 Note: If you’ve approved them and they do not have a current RFTA Packet for you to fill out, you should instruct them to contact their Housing Specialist ASAP in order to set an appointment to get issued a voucher to search for a unit.
 This is where they will be issued this paperwork.
 Not having a current voucher to move may prolong the usual process.